-The face veil has been in practice since the time of the Prophet Muhammad (pbuh) but is it obligatory?
+The face veil (niqab) has been in practice since the time of the Prophet Muhammad (pbuh) but is it obligatory?
 It is not an invention into the religion or something the Persians added as some falsely accuse.
 This is one of those issues where there is a difference of opinion within the schools of thought.
-The very fact that there is intra-madhab debate shows that niqab has always been a controversial debate in terms of its obligation.
-The books of exegesis from the earliest times are full of statements from the companions holding opinions that women should cover their faces.
+The very fact that there is intra-madhab debate shows that niqab has always been a controversial subject in terms of its obligation.
+The books of Qur’anic exegesis from the earliest times are full of statements from various companions holding opinions that women should cover their faces.
 There are also many hadiths which indicate that there were women during the time of the Prophet Muhammad (pbuh) that used to cover their faces in addition to the rest of their bodies.
 No scholar in the past 1400 years ever said that the niqab is not part of Islam or that it is forbidden.
 Such allegations are completely baseless.
 Rather, they only differed over its obligation and even those who did not see it as an obligation said that it was something that was recommended.

 Those who said it was obligatory used the following evidences:

 - From the Qur’an: “wrap [a portion of] their khumur over their chests” [Qur’an 24:31].
 In their opinion this means the niqab.

 - The various hadiths where the Prophet Muhammad (pbuh) states that a woman in the state of hajj or ‘umrah should not cover her face or wear gloves.
 These scholars argue that it means outside of this state she should be covering her face.
 He wouldn’t say this unless they were commonly wearing the niqab.